MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/azuregov.md

 **Move a commitment/deployment to a new resource in the same subscription/region**

 It isn't possible in Azure OpenAI Studio to directly *move* a deployment or a commitment to a new resource.
 Instead, a new deployment needs to be created on the target resource and traffic moved to it.
-This will require a new commitment purchase on the new resource.
+This process requires a new commitment purchase on the new resource.
 Because commitments are charged up-front for a 30-day period, it's necessary to time this move with the expiration of the original commitment to minimize overlap with the new commitment and “double-billing” during the overlap.

 There are two approaches that can be taken to implement this transition.